-(CCC) Wind energy systems, Commercial.
+- (CCC) (DDD) Wind energy systems, commercial.
 Commercial wind energy systems shall require a conditional use permit in all zoning districts.
 Except as expressly provided for in this section, the following standards shall apply to all principal use commercial wind energy systems:

 - (1) Approval.
 Commercial wind energy systems (WECS) in all zoning districts shall be subject to the site capacity calculation/site plan review procedures of § 151.070.
 Site capacity/site plan review shall be conducted concurrently with any required conditional use permit review. - (2) Fencing.
-All WECS towers must be unclimbable by design or protected by anti-climbing devices such as: - a.
-Fences with locking portals at least six (6) feet high; or - b.
-Anti-climbing devices twelve (12) feet vertically from the base of the WECS Tower. - (3) Height.
-Height is measured as the distance from the rotor blade at its highest point to the top surface of the WECS foundation.
+All WECS towers must be unclimbable by design or protected by anti-climbing devices such as: - (a) Fences with locking portals at least six feet high; or - (b) Anti-climbing devices 12 feet vertically from the base of the WECS tower. - (3) Height.
+Height is measured as the distance from the rotor blade at its highest point to the top surface of the WECS foundation. - (4) Site development permits.
+A site development permit may be required, per regulations set forth in § 151.145(B), depending on proposed foundation, footings, and/or site disturbance.